 Get Into Your Subconscious Mind

-There are many approaches for shifting beliefs formed in childhood or previous lives that live in your subconscious mind.
+There are many approaches for shifting trauma-based beliefs formed in childhood or previous lives that live in your subconscious mind.
 They include: meditation, inner child work, EMDR, tapping, sound healing, hypnosis, soul retrieval, affirmations, ancestral lineage clearing, Holding, journeying and more.

 This last step is important.
 By opening to Spirit’s guidance for the change, you are more likely to adopt new beliefs that will work FOR you for some time.
 Then, periodically, it is a good idea to journey again so that your beliefs continue to expand with your capacity to trust in Divine love and guidance in your life.

 Your life is cracking open because you invited a better life for yourself.
 A greater experience of love and joy is trying to get through to you.
 Shedding the old, limiting beliefs, and their fearful patterns, is necessary for more expansive and rewarding beliefs to come in.